DCAN-Labs/cdni-brain/docs/workbench.md

 ### Visualization

 FSLeyes is the FSL tool to visualize data.
-FSL can only load volume data (NIFTIs) and is commonly used to view brain segmentations, since they have a better color pallete to choose from compared to Workbench.
+FSL is primarily for use with volume data (.nii / .nii.gz) and is commonly used to view brain segmentations, since they have a better color palette to choose from compared to Workbench.
 FSLeyes is also generally quicker to use than wb_view.
 You can open FSLeyes after you load the fsl module and run `fsleyes <image>`.

 ### Manipulation

 `cluster`
-- Detects continue chunks of voxels, used for cleaning brainmasks
+- Detects contiguous chunks of voxels, used for cleaning brainmasks

 `flirt` and `fnirt`
 - Linear and non-linear image registration